-This is what I was super interested in finding out.
+I was super interested in finding out more about the EditFast website.
 As you likely know, I’m all about finding a good side-hustle.
-I really enjoy findings jobs on the side that pay well, and am all about earning extra money whenever it’s possible.
+I really enjoy finding jobs on the side that pay well and am all about earning extra money whenever it’s possible.

 But there are a lot of freelancing sites out there.
 What makes EditFast any different?